chimnonvuive/ExoModel/Tests/Readme.md

     DemoEpos
     ```

-# ACKNOWLEDGMENTS
+# Limitation
-* This library is original written by Eugenio Yime Rodriguez <Universidad Tecnologica de Bolivar> for EPOS 2 Motor Controllers
+* `EposCmd` library provided by Maxon group is only usable on Windows and Linux.
+For more information about real-time applications, please [contact Maxon group](https://support.maxongroup.com/hc/en-us/requests/new).
 * This was a modified version by Iordanis Kostelidis <HERMES Team> for EPOS 4 Motor Controllers
 * This is a modified version for Simulink implementation by Nguyen Quy Khoi, instructed by Dr. Nguyen Quoc Chi, PhD.